ucan-wg/delegation/README.md

 | `can` | `String`                                  | Yes      | [Ability]                                                 |
 | `iff` | `[Caveat]`                                | Yes      | Caveats                                                   |

-The payload MUST be serialized as IPLD and [signed over][Signature].
+The payload MUST be serialized as IPLD and [signed over][Envelope].

 ## 2.1 Version